 The length should be no more than 1 page long.
 If it's longer, and you haven't cured cancer or something, then toss out what shouldn't be there.
 Cut out repetition, any useless paragraphs, sentences, and so forth.
 Every word needs to have a reason for being there.

 The next page has an example, taken from our own Anderson School of Management.
-The following page is a wonderful example that one of the contributors to the handbook wrote up.
+The following pages contain wonderful examples that one of the contributors to the handbook wrote up.